I while back I wrote about the acoustic demo of George Harrison’s ‘While My Guitar Gently Weeps’. Why should we leave well enough alone?

-Much of his music improves from year to year, none more so than The Apartment Tapes, half a dozen recordings he made in his home in January, 1959, which I reverently described in SoTW 002.
+Holly’s music improves from year to year, none finer than The Apartment Tapes, half a dozen recordings he made in his home in January, 1959, which I reverently described in SoTW 002.
 Could be I invented Song of The Week just to have a platform to sing Buddy Holly’s praises.
 I thought I knew all his recordings, even the bootlegs of him and The Crickets as high-schoolers playing on Saturday afternoons in the Lubbock, Texas Ford dealer’s parking lot.
 But here’s one that hid under my radar for many years.

 Buddy came home to Lubbock for Christmas 1958, a month and a half before he died.
 Two days after the holiday he went to the local radio station KLLL to visit his DJ buddies Waylon Jennings and Slim Corbin.
 Waylon challenged Buddy to write a song on the spot, which he did (in minutes), and proceeded to record it right then and there, Buddy playing acoustic guitar, Waylon and Slim clapping their hands together and on their knees (a la ‘Everyday’).
 Buddy had just turned 22, but in five weeks he would be dead.